© Crown copyright 2020

-If you have not received an activation email by 23 January 2020, check your ‘admin@’ and ‘enquiries@’ account(s) and spam folder.
+If you have not received an activation email by 15 January 2021, please check your ‘admin@’ and ‘enquiries@’ account(s) and spam folder.
 If you cannot find the activation email in any of these locations, call phs on 01827 255500.

 To change the email address linked to your account or request extra log-in accounts, call phs on 01827 255500.

 Accounts for organisations with multiple addresses

 Each organisation has been set up with one account which has:

 - one spend cap

 An activation email was sent to the email address linked to this ‘parent site’ account.
 If your account was not activated in 2020, a new activation email will be sent in January 2021.

 If you are the parent site in a multi-site organisation, you can choose whether to: